-A prospective constellation of Electro-L geostationary satellites to be located at 14.5W, 76E and 166E is presented.
+A prospective constellation of Electro-L geostationary satellites to be placed at 14.5W, 76E and 166E orbital positions is presented.

 Arctica-M project of four highly elliptical orbit satellites is also presented.
-It will provide observations similar to geostationary satellites, but over the Arctic region.
-The payload of Arctica-M satellites should be similar to Electro-L series.
+It will provide frequent observations similar to geostationary satellites, but over the Arctic region.
+The payload of Arctica-M satellites is to be similar to Electro-L series.